 A lot of ink has been devoted to discussing the negative implications of seed monopoly and genetically modified (GM) crops.
 More than half of continental Europe has already moved to ban these GM crops owing to their potentially damaging effects on biodiversity and human and environmental health.
 Yet, despite their adverse effects, there are also countless benefits attached to the adoption of GM crops; they require far lesser pesticide and herbicide usage and emit a reduced amount of greenhouse gases due to lower fuel applications.

-The government of Pakistan needs to develop comprehensive policy guidelines to cap this well once and for all.
+The government of Pakistan needs to develop comprehensive policy guidelines including land reforms, to cap this well once and for all.
 If the concerns raised by the environmentalists and indigenous farmers with small landholdings are legitimate, then the legislature is better to formulate a middle ground to regulate it aptly because history tells that an utter ban on technology has never been effective in achieving anything.

 One of the largest Irrigation systems in the world, encompassing multiple major reservoirs, barrages, canals, and streams, is now obsolete and inefficient.
 Seepage losses in lined and unlined canals are ramped up to 45.5% and 66%, respectively.
 With no large dam constructed in the last forty years, the country has continued the tradition of wasting millions of acre-feet of water to the sea.